la-ots/pelican/docs/form-controls/labels-guidance.md

 ## Best Practices

 - Labels are **required** for form controls.
-- Don’t replace Labels with placeholders.
+- Don’t replace labels with placeholders.
 - Refrain from using placeholder attributes in inputs because they cause usability problems.
 - Ensure the `for` and `id` attributes have matching values.
 Note the code below.
 - Use a red asterisk (<span class="fas fa-asterisk text-danger" aria-hidden="true"></span>) to denote required fields.